-Dialogue with the Fed was designed to address the key economic and financial issues of the day and to provide the opportunity to ask questions of Fed experts.
-The discussions, which were begun in the fall of 2011, are held at the St. Louis Fed and its branches, and are free and open to the public.
-All discussions and presentations are archived.
+Dialogue with the Fed is the St. Louis Fed's popular evening lecture series open to the general public (launched in 2011).
+Designed to address the key economic issues of the day, it also provides the opportunity to ask questions of Fed experts.
+Events are held at the St. Louis Fed and its branches, with the discussions at the St. Louis Fed also available via live webcast.